WICG/view-transitions/explainer.md

 examples show a visual demo of that.
 Painting properties like the element's border within its image when using the element() function makes this difficult.

-Consider the same example[^2] as above with the addition of box decorations to the shared element.
+Consider the same example as above with the addition of box decorations to the shared element.

 ### Old Document